 From the moment you install MigraineMe to the day you walk into your neurologist with timestamped, correlated, irrefutable data.
 Here is exactly what happens.

 Two ways to start.
-Write your migraine story in your own words and let the AI extract the structured facts, or answer eight short pages covering demographics, sleep patterns, stress, diet, weather sensitivity, exercise, hormones and prodromes.
+Tell your migraine story in your own words, typed or spoken, and let the AI extract the structured facts, or answer a set of guided questions across sleep, stress, diet, weather, exercise and hormones.

 Tip: be honest about prodromes.
 Yawning, neck tension and food cravings often appear 12 to 48 hours before an attack.

 No wearable?
 You can still use the app.
-Your phone covers weather, screen time, ambient light, noise and rough activity on its own.
+Your phone covers weather, screen time, brightness, noise and rough activity on its own.

 When an attack hits, the last thing you want is a long form.
 Tap the quick log and you are done in 30 seconds, or hit the microphone and describe the attack in your own words.
 The AI extracts severity, location, prodromes, medication and notes.

-After a few weeks of attacks plus metrics, the correlation engine ranks your personal triggers by statistical significance.
+As your attacks and metrics build up, the correlation engine ranks your personal triggers by statistical significance.
 You see which factors actually move the needle for you and which are noise.

 Auto-triggers start firing when thresholds are crossed, like a pressure drop greater than 5 hPa overnight or two consecutive nights below 6 hours of sleep.